Click Here To Join Our Telegram Channel for FREE daily tutorials!

-You should be fine as long as you remembered to pack a survival navigation tools, a map and a compass as a backup.
+You should be fine as long as you remembered to pack a survival navigation tools, a map, and a compass as a backup.
 Every serious prepper should have a compass in his private survival kit.
 There’s a great variety of compasses on the market, to suit the needs of even the keenest explorers.
 The beginners or light travelers could always get a basic compass, one that’s cheap, works great but it doesn’t have some bonus features, such as a mirror or a declination adjustment etc. For the more serious hikers and preppers, there are more advanced compasses, with many additional features (magnifier, mirror etc.) that make navigation easier and are perfect for those who wonder regularly into unknown territory.
 It all comes down to choosing the one that works best for you.
 Let’s have a look at what’s available on the market.

 A compass has a tiny plastic bubble filled with liquid, a damping fluid, which is mostly oil based and treated with antifreeze so the compass can work even in low-temperature environments.
-Its role is not only to protect the pointer needle from outside interference, but also to prevent the needle from excessive jiggling and trembling caused by the magnetic forces of the earth.
-If you find yourself in a cold environment or at high altitudes, the liquid will contract creating a bubble inside the plastic casing, but this won’t affect accuracy.
+Its role is not only to protect the pointer needle from outside interference but also to prevent the needle from excessive jiggling and trembling caused by the magnetic forces of the earth.
+If you find yourself in a cold environment or at high altitudes, the liquid will contract to create a bubble inside the plastic casing, but this won’t affect accuracy.
 When you return to normal conditions, the air bubble will disappear.

 The magnetized needle encased in the plastic liquid-filled transparent bubble is the one that’s responsible for telling directions.
 It has 2 pointy sides, one of which is strongly attuned to the earth’s strongest magnetic field, generated by the magnetic North Pole.
 So at any point, this needle (which is normally red) will point north.
 However, the magnetic north is different from the geographic north.
 The magnetic north is situated in a chain of islands in the Canadian Arctic.
 So you must compensate and calculate the differences when traveling by map and compass.